Online Speculative Decoding: Experiments

 \subsection{Qualitative Analysis}

-In this section, we conduct a comprehensive analysis to understand how our method enhances the token acceptance rate, and which tokens the draft model acquires across varying query distributions.
+In this section, we analyze how \tool enhances the token acceptance rate, and which tokens the draft model acquires across varying query distributions.

-{\bf High-frequency tokens precision and recall.} In our experiment using the Spider dataset, Vicuna-7M is the target model and LLaMA-160M the draft.
+{\bf High-frequency tokens precision and recall.} In the experiment on the Spider dataset, (LLaMA-160M draft, Vicuna-7B target).
 We identify the top 100 tokens most frequently generated by the target model, which account for 72.2\% of all appearances, following a power-law distribution.
-Figure~\ref{fig:freq-acc} shows a marked improvement in both accuracy and recall of these tokens after distillation on the test dataset in an offline evaluation.
+Figure~\ref{fig:freq-acc} shows a marked improvement in both accuracy and recall of these tokens after distillation.

-{\bf Tokens learned across different datasets} In our study, we analyze the top 10 tokens with the most pronounced accuracy and recall improvements across various datasets, focusing on the 100 most frequent tokens to understand the draft model's learning trends.
-As detailed in Table~\ref{tab:tokens}, the improved tokens align well with the underlying data distribution.
-For example, in the Spider dataset, which frequently generates SQL statements, tokens like SELECT and WHERE have notably higher acceptance rates post-distillation.
-Similarly, in the Graduate Math dataset (Gsm8k), tokens such as \textless\textless, \textgreater\textgreater, =, and + stand out.
+{\bf Tokens learned across different datasets} We analyze the top 10 tokens with the most pronounced accuracy and recall improvements across various datasets, focusing on the 100 most frequent tokens to understand the draft model's learning trends.
+As detailed in Table~\ref{tab:tokens}, the improved tokens align with the underlying data distribution.
+For example, in the Spider SQL dataset, tokens like SELECT and WHERE have notably higher acceptance rates post-distillation.
 These patterns highlight the draft model's ability to adapt and predict tokens consistent with the data distribution.